rougin/dexterine/README.md

 ### withLoad

-Creates the `load` JavaScript method.
-This method fetches paginated data from a specified API endpoint using an `Axios` GET request.
-It takes a `Pagee` object from the `Gable` package, constructs a query string with pagination parameters, and sends the request.
-Upon receiving a response, it updates the component's `items` data property with the fetched data and the `pagee` data property with pagination details (limit, pages, total).
-It also manages the `loading` state during the request and sets the `loadError` state on failure:
+Creates the `load` method.
+This method fetches paginated data from a `GET` request.
+Upon receiving a response, it updates the component's `items` data property with the fetched data and the `pagee` data property with pagination details (limit, pages, total):

 ``` html
 // app/plates/items/depot.php